 Who handles these documents now?

-Identify the teams or individuals responsible: finance, HR, operations, customer support, etc. and map their current workflows and handoffs.
+Identify the teams or individuals responsible: finance, HR, operations, customer support, and map their current workflows and handoffs.

 What happens to the data after extraction?